It feels weird making a Mother’s Day card with my daughter when that card is meant for me.

 - Fold some thick paper or white card in half.

 - Write your message on the card with the stamps.

 - Get crafty.
 Cut leaves into hearts or use a heart hole punch to create pretty heart shapes for your card.

 - Decorate with other items from nature.

 Don’t they turn out lovely.
 The colours are so vibrant.
 They just pop off the page.

 See if you can find leaves of different colours to add something extra special to the cards

 I ended up really enjoying spending time with my youngest and the pretty card she made was just a bonus.

-I love simple crafts and these Nature crafted Mother’s Day cards are perfect if your an educator helping create a ton of cards for your student’s mothers or if you’re making just one with your own daughter.
+I love simple crafts and these Mother’s Day Nature Cards are perfect if your an educator helping create a ton of cards for your student’s mothers or if you’re making just one with your own daughter.